Tangle-Community-Treasury-DAO/TreasuryTransparency/README.md

 export DISCORD_TOKEN = <insert your token here>
 ```

-Set the channel ID in the startup.cfg that you want the bot to be run in.
+Invite your bot to your server and grant it access to a target channel.
-Set admin IDs in startup.cfg
+Set that channel's ID and admin user IDs in the startup.cfg.
 You can add tokens in startup.cfg if you want to - but you can also add and delete those through bot commands in discord.

 Then just run the bot: